One-on-One Prep Prompts: 12 Templates Past "Anything on Your Mind?"

 How to push results further

-• Lead with the ask / decision needed.
+• Lead with the ask or decision when there is one.

 FAQ